EDCD/EDDI/SpeechService/Lexicons.md

 ![](../images/lexicons-Ivona3.png)

-The Lexicon Editor also accepts simple phonetic changes like adding spacing between words (e.g. from "supergiant" to "super giant")
+The Lexicon Editor accepts simple phonetic changes like adding spacing between words (e.g. from "supergiant" to "super giant")

+The Lexicon Editor also supports the [IPA](###IPA) or [X-SAMPA](###X-SAMPA) alphabets to create phoneme pronunciations in SSML.
+To ensure that these are interpreted correctly, we recommend enclosing the IPA pronunciations in [SSML tags](https://www.w3.org/TR/2004/REC-speech-synthesis-20040907/#S3.1.9), e.g.

+- Word: `gimballed`
+- IPA: `ɡɪmbəlɗ`
+- Wrapped in SSML tags: `<speak><phoneme alphabet="ipa" ph="ɡɪmbəlɗ">gimballed</phoneme></speak>`

 Notes:
-- changes take effect immediately (you do not need to restart EDDI)
+- Changes take effect immediately after saving (you do not need to restart EDDI)
-- changes match on partial words so adjusting the pronunciation of "xeno" will also influence the pronunciation of words like "xenobiology" or "anti-xeno".
+- Changes match on partial words so adjusting the pronunciation of "xeno" will also influence the pronunciation of words like "xenobiology" or "anti-xeno".

 ### Cereproc voices